 _________________________________

-A view inside of St. Emery’s Church showing location of the Saint Emery/Saint Stephen mural painting over the Altar in the Sanctuary.
+A view inside of St. Emery’s Church showing location of the elegant Saint Stephen/Saint Emery mural fresco over the altar in the sanctuary.

 The Sanctuary mural painting (banner on top of this web page) is one of the most recognizable art pieces in the Church from 1932.
-The painting shows St. Stephen of Hungary offering a blessing with his young son St. Emery kneeling beside him.
+The painting ‘Admonitions’ shows St. Stephen of Hungary (center), his young son St. Emery (left) kneeling beside him and St. Gerard (behind St. Emery) who was the Tudor of St. Emery.

 .